YottaDB/YDBDoc/MessageRecovery/errors.rst

 WEIRDSYSTIME
 ----------------

 WEIRDSYSTIME, Time reported by the system clock is outside the acceptable range.
-Please check and correct the system clock.
+Please check and correct the system clock

 Run Time Error: Time reported by the system clock is outside the acceptable range.
 Please check and correct the system clock.